Protecting the Barwon River system

 The Barwon river system – including the Moorabool River, the Barwon River, Leigh Creek and several hundred kilometres of minor tributaries – is the lifeblood for communities, wildlife, farms and millions of people.
 These rivers give us drinking water, places to rest and play, and homes for platypuses, native fish like Spotted Galaxias and Common Jollytails, as well as Short finned Eels.

-But this river system is under long-term, growing strain from overdevelopment, over-extraction (including Geelong’s water supply) and deforestation.
+This river system is under long-term, growing strain from overdevelopment, over-extraction (including Geelong’s water supply) and deforestation.
 They are in dire need of a new approach to restore them as a healthy, life-sustaining river system.

 This is exemplified by the catastrophic ecological collapse of Big Swamp in the upper Barwon in 2016 while the Moorabool River is the most flow-stressed waterway in Victoria.